rjsalvadorr/portfolio-v6/content/blog/sketch-7-rising-pillars/index.md

   </iframe>
 </div>

-Again, this uses combined sine waves from earlier code sketches, but with the wave output displayed as the height of scattered pillars.
+This uses combined sine waves from earlier sketches, but with the wave output displayed as the height of scattered pillars.
 That wave movement looks a lot cooler in 3D.